Laura Kuenssberg

-Laura Juliet Kuenssberg (born 8 August 1976) is a British journalist who presents the BBC's flagship Sunday morning politics show.
+Laura Juliet Kuenssberg (born 8 August 1976) is a British journalist who presents the BBC's Sunday morning politics show.
+She was succeeded as Political Editor of BBC News by Chris Mason.

-She succeeded Nick Robinson as political editor of BBC News in July 2015, and was the first woman to hold the position.
+She succeeded Nick Robinson as Political Editor of BBC News in July 2015, and was the first woman to hold the position.
 Kuenssberg stepped down as political editor on 6 May 2022, after reporting on the 2022 United Kingdom local elections.
-She went on to replace Andrew Marr as the host of the BBC's weekend political interview programme, which started transmission in September 2022 under the name Sunday with Laura Kuenssberg.
+She went on to replace Andrew Marr as the host of the BBC's weekend political interview programme, which was rebadged with the name Sunday with Laura Kuenssberg in September 2022.

-Kuenssberg had previously served as the BBC's chief political correspondent and was the first business editor of ITV News.
+Kuenssberg had previously served as the BBC's chief political correspondent and was the first Business Editor of ITV News.
 She was also the chief correspondent for Newsnight between February 2014 and July 2015.

 Early life and education

-Kuenssberg was born in Rome, Italy in 1976 to Nick and Sally Kuenssberg.
-She grew up in Glasgow with her brother and sister, and attended Laurel Bank School before going on to study History at the University of Edinburgh, where she graduated with a first-class honours degree and an MA.
-During her degree she spent a year studying at Georgetown University in Washington, D.C., where she interned at NBC.
+Laura Juliet Kuenssberg was born in Rome, Italy, on 8 August 1976 to Nick and Sally Kuenssberg.
+She grew up in Kelvinside, Glasgow, with her brother and sister, and attended Laurel Bank School before going on to study history at the University of Edinburgh, where she graduated with a first-class honours degree and an MA.
+During her degree she spent a year studying at Georgetown University in Washington, D.C., U.S., where she interned at NBC.

-Her father is a businessman; her mother worked in children's services and received a CBE for this in the 2000 New Year Honours.
-Her paternal grandfather was German-born Ekkehard von Kuenssberg, a co-founder and president of the Royal College of General Practitioners.
+Her Edinburgh-born father, Nick Kuenssberg, was a businessman, investor and academic; and her mother worked in children's services and received an OBE for this in the 2000 New Year Honours.
+Her paternal grandfather was German-born Ekkehard von Kuenssberg (CBE), a co-founder and president of the Royal College of General Practitioners.
 Her maternal grandfather was Lord Robertson, a judge of the Scots High Court of Justiciary, whose brother James Wilson Robertson was the last British Governor-General of Nigeria.
-Her elder brother David was an executive director of finance and resources at Brighton and Hove City Council.
-Her elder sister Joanna Kuenssberg is a former diplomat who has served as high commissioner to Mozambique.
+Her elder brother, David, was an executive director of finance and resources at Brighton and Hove City Council and is now the Director General, Corporate & Delivery for the Home Office.
+Her elder sister, Joanna Kuenssberg, is an oil executive for Shell and a former diplomat who has served as high commissioner to Mozambique.